-If you’d like to read some reviews or learn more about the Mingtong Travel Adaptor, you can view it on Amazon below.
+If you’d like to read some reviews or learn more about the Newvanga Travel Adaptor, you can view it on Amazon below.

 A fantastic international power adapter that is slim and easy to pack, making it perfect for the minimalist traveller on the move.